breatheco-de/content/src/content/how-to/how-to-round-in-python.md

 ## Conclusion

 Finally, rounding numbers in Python is a fundamental operation that provides more options and opportunities when dealing with numbers in programming.
 Through this article, we analyzed what rounding numbers in Python is, most common methods like rounding up or down, and mentioned some use cases where is pretty common to use round.
 Using and exercising these skills will improve our code when using the round method in Python.
+You can check the [4Geek's Blog](https://4geeks.com/) to learn more about [how to square a number in python](https://4geeks.com/how-to/how-to-square-a-number-in-python) and many other Python related questions